finlandhl/kali-ios/README.md

 ## Requirements

 - Device: iPhone 12 and higher

 - Memory: A minimum of 7 GB of memory is required.

-- Terminal emulator: You can download the iSH Shell from the App Store using the following link: [iSH Shell Download](https://apps.apple.com/gb/app/ish-shell/id1436902243)
+- Terminal emulator: You MUST download the iSH Shell from the App Store using the following link: [iSH Shell Download](https://apps.apple.com/gb/app/ish-shell/id1436902243)

-- OS: To run the custom Kali rootfs, you can download it from the following link: [Custom Kali rootfs Download](https://drive.google.com/file/d/1XP5bsMfXF_YKOlYMN7uqHle1QOgwn8mc/view?usp=drivesdk) which contains bug fixes. or you can download official ones from Kali website.
+- OS: To run our custom Kali rootfs, which contains bug fixes, please download it from the following link: [Custom Kali rootfs Download](https://drive.google.com/file/d/1XP5bsMfXF_YKOlYMN7uqHle1QOgwn8mc/view?usp=drivesdk) Or download official one from Kali website.

 Please ensure that your device meets the specified requirements before proceeding with the installation and usage of the iSH Shell and custom Kali rootfs.

 If you have any further questions or require assistance, please feel free to ask.

 ## Features

 - Access Kali Linux: Utilize the complete suite of penetration testing and security tools that Kali Linux offers, directly from your iOS device.